 The water temperature is a bit crisp (around 14°C to 16°C, though it doesn’t vary much between summer and winter); most divers prefer a 5mm suit.
 Visibility is usually between 4m and 6m; on the best days, it can range from 15m to 20m.

 Portugal’s best dive sites are concentrated in the Algarve.
 One of the top destinations for beginners to learn to dive is off Praia do Carvoeiro, with several operators offering PADI-accredited courses in English.
 PADI-accredited courses are also offered in Lagos and Sagres, among other Algarve locations.

 Praia da Carvoeira is also the gateway to the Pedra da Torre, a terraced rock formation with a sandy bottom and a variety of sea life hidden among the indentations.
-This is a good place for spotting various fish species as well as crustaceans, nudibranch, gorgonians, anemones and different types of algae – at times it feels like diving in an underwater forest.
+This is a good place for spotting various fish species as well as crustaceans, nudibranch, gorgonians (soft coral), anemones and different types of algae – at times it feels like diving in an underwater forest.
 Owing to the minimal current, it's a fine place for night dives.

 Near Praia da Luz, the Porto de Mos is a submerged rock wall that stretches up to 7m high in some places.
 It's often a good place to see large schools of fish, as well as pods of dolphins that come to hunt and play in the area.

 Reserva Natural da Berlenga